Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

 For the differential on $\bar X^{(i)}$, we take

 and on $\bar X^{(j)}$, we take

-At a node with cone angle $2\pi b$, we choose standard coordinates \eqref{eq:standard} (this choice is actually made at the very beginning of the construction).
-The coordinates are not quite unique, and the prong-matching $\sigma$ gives a condition on how the coordinates at the two sides of the nodes should relate.
+At a node with cone angle $2\pi b$, we choose holomorphically varying standard coordinates \eqref{eq:standard} (this choice should actually made at the very beginning of the construction).
+In these standard coordinates near the node, the differential on the upper component $\bar X^{(i)}$ has the form